ilyasolgun11/hangman/docs/README.md

 Audio functionality would be great for this game and could be implemented in specific situations.
 This is how it could be implemented:

-- Import audio files such as: A high pitched 'ting' sound, A low pitched 'du-du-duuu' sound.
+- Import audio files such as A high-pitched 'ting' sound, A low-pitched 'du-du-duuu' sound.
 - These sounds could be played in the following situations: When the player gets a letter correct or incorrect or when the player wins or loses.

 # **Data Model**